 The other major group in the Environmental Industry provides various services, including the removal of toxic waste from soil and pollutants from air and water.
 Another example would be companies that specialize in serving medical practices and the removal of medical waste.
 These companies generally experience wider swings in year-to-year earnings comparisons than do the collection and disposal giants.
 Accordingly, their share prices are also more volatile.

-Members of the industry enjoy a fairly rich operating margin.
+Operating margins across the industry are fairly robust.
 Indeed, it is not unusual for margins to average almost 25% on a multiple year basis.
 This level reflects the high capital cost and entry barriers to new competitors.
 Such a situation has allowed the industry leaders to act aggressively on the pricing front, when faced with rising costs.
 Landfill capacity is limited, and thus a high-value asset.
 Maintaining an efficient, youthful truck fleet (and fuel surcharges, if needed) lends support to margins, as well.

 An important operating metric for companies in this industry is the internalization rate, or the percentage of waste disposed in landfills.
 Acquisitions of smaller neighboring collection companies can enhance the internalization rate and profitability of large operators.
 Too, accumulated technological expertise can provide a competitive edge and, hence, a barrier to entry.
 The ability to offer niche services often helps to maintain very healthy margins, as well.